SSJP Fan fiction

 "That Slytherin that disappeared a few years ago?"

-"He also suffered from Tractamosa.
+"He also suffered from Cinis.
 Severus struck up a deal and began making the Elixir for him."
 He explained, and in that moment he looked impossibly old.
-"Not long after Severus found out that Alex had joined Voldemort's ranks… he simply stopped making the potion."
+"Not long after they struck up the deal Severus found out that Alex had joined Voldemort's ranks… He simply stopped making the potion."

 "The deal was never made official, therefore Severus never had to make the potion to begin with.
-He wasn't murdering him, he just wasn't helping him… But this story isn't really mine to tell." he looked straight into James eyes, and the both of them, with a bond between men, silently swore to never tell anyone that they were both very scared.
+He wasn't murdering him, he just wasn't helping him." he looked straight into James eyes, and the Gryffindor got the distinct impression he'd just had his mind read.
+Dumbledore would know just how scared James actually was, no matter how much he protested.
 "Which is why I urge you to get this down on paper.
 Make this official.
-I couldn't say anything before, while Severus was here, because the boy doesn't trust me after… last time.
+I couldn't say anything before, while Severus was here, because the boy doesn't trust me.
 But any way you can, please try and get written confirmation."

 James felt faintly sick.
-He never thought Snape would just let someone die - even if he was a Death Eater.
+He never thought Snape would just let someone die - even if that someone was a death eater.
 Besides, the way Snape acted James thought Snape would end up on You-Know-Who's side anyway.
-He shivered and left the room without another look back; Making his way up to Gryffindor tower.
-When he made it to the dormitory, in a slow, steady pace as he sifted through all the information he had found that evening, he saw the other marauders had waited up for him.
+He shivered and left the room without another look back; making his way up to Gryffindor tower deep in thought.
+When he made it to the dormitory he saw the other marauders had waited up for him.